neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 [Originating at Google](https://developers.google.com/web/progressive-web-apps/), PWAs are built like any other website (*i.e.* with HTML, CSS, and [JavaScript](/tags/javascript)), but they are endowed with [service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) that allow mobile users with supporting browsers (more on this later) to enjoy a rich, native-app-like experience.
 Service workers use JavaScript `Promises` to enable push notifications and caching for rapid and offline access.
-They can access native hardware as well to varying degrees.
+They can access native hardware as well to varying degrees by browser.

 A PWA also enables mobile users to add a home screen icon like a native app.
 Henrik dismisses that as a "glorified bookmark," but I think that's cool.
 Eye candy or not, one day we will be able to set permissions for PWAs, view their battery consumption,